 Anything else that is relevant and applicable to your medical issue and work history.

 The SSA will use this information to determine if your medical issue will prevent sustaining work for a minimum of one year.
 The evidence must be sufficient and should include everything from the type of work you do to all the tests and lab work you endured, among other things.

-The SSA may take 3 to 6 months to process and determine if you are eligible for disability benefits.
+The SSA may take three to six months to process and determine if you are eligible for disability benefits.
 If so, then payments will begin.
 If not, then you can ask the SSA to reconsider.

 Reconsideration is something like an appeal, but you don't submit additional evidence—you are simply asking the SSA to make sure it didn't make any errors or overlook anything.

-This process can take another 3 - 6 months.
+This process can take another three to six months.
 If the SSA determines you do qualify, then payments will begin.
 If not, then you can appeal.